Visiting Seoul in Spring: what to do, where to go, and cherry blossom

 Yangjaecheon Stream

-You can walk from the Lotte Tower or travel there by public transportation, but strolling along any of the streams in Seoul will offer you a great spring view.
+You can walk from the Lotte Tower or take public transportation there, but strolling along any of the streams in Seoul will offer you a great spring view.

 N Seoul Tower

-Maybe the most touristic place on the list, the N Seoul Tower is set on top of the Namsan Mountain.
+Maybe the most touristic place on the list is the N Seoul Tower, which is set on top of Namsan Mountain.
 During spring, you will find plenty of cherry trees leading you to the tower, while during fall, the foliage is unforgettable.

 Seonyudo Park

-In the middle of the Han River, close to the National Assembly Building, the island is strikingly beautiful during spring.
+The island is strikingly beautiful during spring, and it is located in the middle of the Han River, close to the National Assembly Building.

-Cherry trees, magnolias, tulips, and azaleas, along with some pretty cats and a lady playing the piano were all waiting for us when we visited.
+When we visited, cherry trees, magnolias, tulips, and azaleas, along with some pretty cats and a lady playing the piano, were all waiting for us.

-You can walk from Hapjeong or Dangsan subway stations, or you can also take a bus that will leave you in the middle of the bridge.
+You can walk from Hapjeong or Dangsan subway stations or take a bus that will leave you in the middle of the bridge.

 30 Comments